 Can I handle the stress?

 A little stress is healthy.
 It keeps your mind alert, and you perform better when under stress.
 Each person’s threshold for too much stress is different.
 Knowing your own threshold is critical because too much stress will impair your performance.
 For some people, taking both tests lies across that threshold and can result in poor scores.
 Having good coping mechanisms is also crucial: Do you have an activity that de-stresses you?
 Do you take regular study breaks when your brain needs them?
-Do you have good social support?
+What about a good social support system?

 Do I want to take both?